tongvtdan/apillis-mfg/README_WORKFLOW_STAGES.md

 ```

 ## What This Fixes
+- Creates **complete workflow system** including:
+  - 1 workflow definition ("Default Manufacturing Workflow")
-- Creates 8 default workflow stages for organization `550e8400-e29b-41d4-a716-446655440000`
+  - 8 main workflow stages for organization `550e8400-e29b-41d4-a716-446655440000`
+  - 20+ sub-stages across all main stages
+  - All necessary links between workflows, stages, and sub-stages
 - Stages include: inquiry_received, technical_review, supplier_rfq_sent, quoted, order_confirmed, procurement_planning, in_production, shipped_closed
-- Each stage has appropriate duration and responsible roles
+- Each stage/sub-stage has appropriate duration, responsible roles, and metadata
-- Project creation should work after running this
+- **Project creation, sub-stage progress tracking, and workflow management** should all work after running this

 ## Alternative: Use Supabase Dashboard
 1. Go to your Supabase project dashboard